joshpaulchan/expanse-report/README.txt

 You can use the program by right-clicking on the icon, which will display a menu.
 Clicking on any of the corresponding menu items will create the window if it doesn't exist, or focus the window if it does.
 None of the controls are functional, but the layout is mostly complete.

+Installing Socket.io
+1. After performing the above and ensuring node.js is installed one can begin installing the Socket.io package
+2. To install Socket.io simply type npm install socket.io in the command line
 ---

 ### Window Capture